Business Economics (Business)

 Pass/No Pass

-All courses for the major, with the exception of ECON 395 and ECON 399, must be taken for a grade (no Pass/No Pass).
+Same as College Pass/No Pass rules.
+Most economics classes are only available in a letter grade format, and all economics courses must be taken for a grade (not Pass/No Pass) to apply to the major.
 If ECON 399 is taken as Pass/No Pass, it may only be used as an elective.
 ECON 395 does not apply towards the major, only as an elective.

 GPA Requirements